 Set mostly in and around a small working class neighborhood, Clark explores the lives of young Black girls, women, and nonbinary characters, slicing through the filmy veil between adolescence and adulthood; between who they’ve been, and who they might become.

 D’asia’s friendship with a school security guard is teetering close to inappropriate.
-Jonessa and Linda have stumbled into a conversation with a man at a gas station who agrees to buy them a bottle of alcohol for a party.
 Chrissy is looking to play roulette on a trip with her boyfriend but ends up in a hotel room with two strangers.
 Juju’s mother dresses her up for a meeting with a local music producer.
 A little sister cringes as a friend tries to hook up with her older brother.
 A fight breaks out at a party and the video goes viral.
 A woman can’t stop walking by her ex’s window, hoping to catch a glimpse of all she lost.

-In story, Clark excavates the push and pull of desire and power running beneath tender and bare moments.
-With sharp sentences and great affection, All This Want (and I Can’t Get None) centers characters whose points of view are too often sidelined.
+With sharp sentences and great affection, Clark excavates the push and pull of desire and power running beneath tender and bare moments.

 Author